-In order to ensure the smooth use of the virtual proctoring program, students will take a pre-semester quiz that requires the use of LockDown Browser and a webcam during the first week of this semester.
-Students are responsible for installing the required programs and having a functioning webcam by the first week of this semester.
+To ensure the smooth use of the virtual proctoring system, students will complete a presemester quiz during the first week of the semester that requires the use of LockDown Browser and a webcam.
+Students are responsible for installing the necessary software and ensuring they have a functioning webcam by the start of the first week.

-7. Online Attendance Policy & Participation Expectations
+5. Online Attendance Policy & Participation Expectations

 This course is offered in an asynchronous format to accommodate students' needs and schedules.
 To gain the most from this course, students are expected to put forth meaningful effort and commit a certain amount of time.
+Your instructor will evaluate your attendance and participation primarily based on two factors, which are calculated based on the total of 50 hours of spending on the Canvas course pages: